dewv/project-management-customer-service/possibleWork.md

 Create database to capture specified entries

 #### HTML Form
-  - Needs to pull the username from NLC
+  - Needs to have place for contact name
   - Needs to pull the date from server
   - Drop-down list for different 'flags'
     * Bug